FPynk/CS341-Spring-2024-Archive/luscious_locks/HW0.md

 ### Not all bytes are 8 bits?
 1. How many bits are there in a byte?

+At least 8 bits and it is normally 8 bits.
+This may be more for different architectures

 2. How many bytes are there in a `char`?

+Always 1 Byte

 3. How many bytes the following are on your machine?
    - `int`, `double`, `float`, `long`, and `long long`

+int: 4 Bytes
+double: 8 Bytes
+float: 4 Bytes
+long: 4 Bytes
+long long: 8 Bytes

 ### Follow the int pointer
 4. On a machine with 8 byte integers:
 ```C